galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 # Introduction

 The {VGP}, a project of the {G10K} Consortium, aims to generate high-quality, near error-free, gap-free, chromosome-level, haplotype-phased, annotated reference genome assemblies for every vertebrate species ({% cite Rhie2021 %}).
-The VGP has developed a fully automated *de-novo* genome assembly pipeline, which uses a combination of three different technologies: Pacbio {HiFi}, Bionano optical maps, and {Hi-C} data.
+The VGP has developed a fully automated *de-novo* genome assembly pipeline, which uses a combination of three different technologies: Pacbio {HiFi}, {Hi-C} data, and (optionally) BioNano optical map data.
+The pipeline consists of nine distinct workflows.
+This tutorial provides a quick explanation on how these workflows can be used for producing high quality assemblies.
+It is intended for the "inpatient" types.

-As a result of a collaboration with the VGP team, a training including a step-by-step detailed description of parameter choices for each step of assembly was developed for the Galaxy Training Network ({% cite Lariviere2022 %}).
-The following tutorial instead provides a quick walkthrough on how the workflows can be used to rapidly assemble a genome using the VGP pipeline with the {GWS}.

-GWS facilitates analysis repeatability, while minimizing the number of manual steps required to execute an analysis workflow, and automating the process of inputting parameters and software tool version tracking.
-The objective of this training is to explain how to run the VGP workflow, focusing on what are the required inputs and which outputs are generated and delegating how the steps are executed to the GWS.

 > <agenda-title></agenda-title>
 >